stewartcampbell/rest-api-gateway-logs-aws-service-integration/README.md

-# REST API Gateway Cloudwatch Logs AWS Service Integration Example
+# REST API Gateway CloudWatch Logs AWS Service Integration Example CloudFormation Template

-This template configures a REST API Gateway AWS service integration directly to CloudWatch Logs.
+This CloudFormation template configures a REST API Gateway AWS service integration directly to CloudWatch Logs.

 This is a basic example with no authentication required.
 In the real world, you probably want to set that up.